-“… a host of recent findings about how addiction works have led the development of effective treatments, and more are coming.
+“… a host of recent findings of how addiction works have led to the development of effective treatments, and more are coming.
 Adding to this promising news is evidence that most brains damaged by drugs can recover.
 Sufferers of addiction can be restored to health.”

 ~ David Sheff, Clean: Overcoming Addiction and Ending America’s Greatest Tragedy

 One of the biggest barriers for struggling alcoholics and addicts in Idaho getting help for their problem is a simple lack of time.
 People wanting – but not yet receiving – treatment services often state that because of family or work obligations, they can’t find the time to attend a residential rehab program that may last for weeks or even months.

 For people with that concern, an Intensive Outpatient Treatment (IOP) program may be the right option for them.
 An IOP gives patients a much greater degree of flexibility, allowing them to meet their family and work needs.

 To top it off, IOPs have the advantage of being much more affordable than the typical residential program, literally costing a fraction of the cost.
 This removes another problematic hurdle – the financial burden.